PhasecoreX/PCXCogs/autoroom/README.md

 -   `{{username | lower}}` - Will lowercase the variable, the username in this example
 -   `{{game | upper}}` - Will uppercase the variable, the game name in this example

+This template format can also be used for the message hint sent to new AutoRooms built in text channels.